 - If the addition is made in whole units or most other units of addition select Each or per unit.

 For example, if the unit of addition for PMS was grams and you have calculated the average cost of PMS per gram at $1.20, you would then set the Default value ($) to $1200 per kilogram.

 Once the Cost item is configured you need to link it to the appropriate Additive under Winery Setup > Production > Additive.

 Over time the average cost of your additions will change so you will need to update the Default value ($) under the Cost item setup each time this occurs.
 These changes will only affect future additions and are not retroactive.

 With the Advanced Inventory module enabled you can link your winery additions to inventory stock, this allows you to track both stock levels and costs of your additions.

 This link can be setup under Winery Setup > Production > Additive.

 When an addition is made to the wine the system will transfer the consumed portion of the stock costs to the wine.

-A additional advantage of this is you can track your stock in batches/lots with the batch tracking functionality of the inventory module.
+An additional advantage of this is you can track your stock in lots/batches with the lot/batch tracking functionality of the Inventory module.
 With this you can have separate costing for each lot of stock you receive so you can have variable costing depending on which stock lot is selected.
-This is particularly useful if you want to track costs using a FIFO or LIFO methodology as opposed to Average weighted costing.
+This is particularly useful if you want to track costs using a FIFO or LIFO methodology as opposed to average weighted costing.